 You represent and warrant to us that:

-any and all Request Details provided by you are true, accurate and complete;
+any and all Booking Details provided by you are true, accurate and complete;

-you have all the necessary consents and/or authority to provide us with the Request Details;
+you have all the necessary consents and/or authority to provide us with the Booking Details;

-Once you have submitted a Request, you will not be entitled to change any of the Request Details.
+Once you have submitted a Booking, you may not be able to change the Booking Details.

 In relation to any Appointment,

-if the Request has been made in respect of a child, to be present at all times with the child throughout the Appointment; and
+if the Booking has been made in respect of a child, to be present at all times with the child throughout the Appointment; and

 you shall not (and procure that no other person present with you at the Appointment shall):